Refinitiv/refinitiv-ui/documents/src/pages/elements/appstate-bar.md

 `ef-appstate-bar` is used to display status or other information at the top of an application.
 App State Bar comes with pre-defined colors in the theme.

 ## Usage
 Styles for App State Bar content can be set using the `state` attribute/property.
-The App State Bar's heading can be set via the `heading` attribute/property.
+The App State Bar's heading can be set using the `heading` attribute/property.

 ```html
 <ef-appstate-bar heading="Heading">